InfinityTools/InfinityAutoPackager/README.md

 # InfinityAutoPackager
-A tool that automatically generates Infinity Engine mod packages for mod release.
+A tool that automatically generates Infinity Engine mod packages when you publish a release.